-Dr. Linda Delp, PhD, MPH, is the Director of UCLA-LOSH, the Labor Occupational Safety and Health Program.
-She has MPH and PhD degrees from the UCLA School of Public Health where she researched job stressors and satisfaction among home care workers and initiated the California Home Care Research Working Group.
+Dr. Linda Delp, PhD, MPH, is the Director of the UCLA Labor Occupational Safety and Health Program (UCLA-LOSH).
+She holds MPH and PhD degrees from the UCLA School of Public Health where she researched job stressors and satisfaction among home care workers and initiated the California Home Care Research Working Group.

 Other research interests include occupational health disparities of women, teenage, low wage and immigrant workers; health and safety conditions facing workers in non-traditional and informal employment structures; the effectiveness of worker education and empowerment programs to change workplace and public policy; and the integration of occupational health and health promotion programs.
 She is particularly interested in advancing social justice initiatives by applying mixed research methods to community based participatory action research projects.